SpaceMonkeyAlfa/macagotchi-windows/README.md

 ## Build:
-If you want to skip the manual build, you can download the finished installers for free at itch.io: here for [macOS and Windows](http://macagotchi.com).
-Raspeberry Pi coming soon!
+If you want to skip the manual build, you can download the finished installers for free at itch.io: here for [MacOS and Windows](http://macagotchi.com).
+Raspberry Pi codebase is also available [here](https://github.com/SpaceMonkeyAlfa/macagotchi-pi)

 ## How to use:
 Download the .zip or clone the repository.
 Run macagotchi.py .